 This includes real estate and financial assets (stocks, bonds, pension reserves, deposits, etc) net of liabilities (mostly mortgages).
 Note that this does NOT include public debt obligations.

 This ratio was increasing gradually since the mid-70s, and then we saw the stock market and housing bubbles.
-The ratio has been trending up but decreased slightly in Q3.

 This graph shows homeowner percent equity since 1952.